Elara6331/itd/README.md

 ### `itgui`

 In `cmd/itgui`, there is a gui frontend to the socket of `itd`.
-It uses the [fyne library](https://fyne.io/) for Go.
+It uses the [Fyne library](https://fyne.io/) for Go.

+#### Compilation

+Before compiling, certain prerequisites must be installed.
+These are listed on the following page: https://developer.fyne.io/started/#prerequisites

 It can be compiled by running:

 ```shell
 go build ./cmd/itgui
 ```

+#### Cross-compilation

+Due to the use of OpenGL, cross-compilation of `itgui` isn't as simple as that of `itd` and `itctl`.
+The following guide from the Fyne website should work for `itgui`: https://developer.fyne.io/started/cross-compiling.

 #### Screenshots